H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

    </ul>
    `2)` Walkover for Party (Match in case of Bo1) - given for medium infractions, including not meeting the deadlines,

-   `3)` Disqualification - given for major infractions.
+   `3)` Disqualification - given for major infractions,

+   - The severity of the infraction is subject to the exclusive interpretation of the Organizers, and any interpretation by the Participant that differs from that of the Organizers cannot be used as a basis for appealing the Organizers' decision.

-2. Organizers in cases where irregularities related to playing a Party occurred, can order repeating it.
+2. Organizers in cases where irregularities related to playing a Party occurred, can order repeating it, or, in case where Party is still going, stoping it.

 3. If one of the Participants fails to show up on the scheduled date of the Party, the following procedure should be used (whenever the procedure includes phrases in the second person, the Organizers mean the Participant playing in a given Party who is waiting for his late opponent):